 Blair is a full time practising solicitor and is principal with a WA law firm.
 He has has experience and involvement with Attitudinal Healing for many years.

 Steve has been involved with Attitudinal healing for many years and is a past Treasurer of The Centre for Attitudinal Healing in Perth.
-He is a professional engineer with over 30year's experience in construction and project management and currently works as a consultant in those fields.
+He is a retired professional engineer with over 30year's experience in construction and project management and was most recently practicing as a consultant in those fields.

 Management Committee Member